WomenAndTech/static-site/README.md

 View the site locally at <http://localhost:8000> (also listed in your Terminal window message).

-You can also use software and tools such as Codekit, Mamp, Grunt or Gulp to run a local server.
+**Note:** You can also use software and tools such as Codekit, Mamp, Grunt or Gulp to run a local server.
 However, don't save any files generated from these tools into the main repo.
 We're trying to reduce the number of dependencies on specific tools to make it flexible for different workflow preferences.

 <br>

 ## File Naming and Structure

 ### Interviews

 Save all interviews within the **`interview`** directory.
-Create a new folder for the interviewee using their `firstname-lastname`.
-Name the interview content file index.php.
+Create a new folder for the interviewee and save the interview content into an index.php file following the structure below.

 ```
 interview/firstname-lastname/index.php